dswinscoe/realtimeAI/README.md

 - 🎚️ Interactive UI controls for audio/video management

 **AI-Assisted Development**
-This entire repository was generated through iterative prompting workflows using [Cursor](https://cursor.sh/) with OpenAI's o3-mini model in an initial 4-hour session.
+This entire repository was generated through iterative prompting workflows using [Cursor](https://cursor.sh/) with OpenAI's o3-mini model in an initial 4-hour session (including this README.md!).
 The implementation demonstrates practical application of AI pair-programming for complex real-time systems development.
 See [AI-Assisted Development Flow](/realtime_client/docs/Prompting_history.png), where the green-outlined prompts indicate the refactoring from WebSockets to WebRTC for the current browser implementation.

 A multi-modal client implementation for OpenAI's Realtime API with voice/text interactions via WebRTC and WebSockets.